Bidiagonal matrix factorisations related to multiple orthogonal polynomials: Case study: Jacobi-Pi neiro polynomials

-The multiple orthogonal polynomials with respect to \( \left(\mu_1,\cdots,\mu_r\right)\) are the well-known Jacobi-Pi\~neiro polynomials introduced in \cite{Pineiro}.
 Explicit expressions for the type I and type II Jacobi-Pi\~neiro polynomials with respect to an arbitrary number of weights can be found in \cite{zbMATH07872144} and \cite{zbMATH02165380}, respectively.
+These expressions involve hypergeometric series.
+For $p,q\in\N$, the hypergeometric series ${}_pF_q$ (see \cite{AndrewsAskeyRoySpecialFunctions,LukeSpecialFunctionsVolI,DLMF}) is defined by